-The Permittee shall report all instances of noncompliance not otherwise required to be reported under this subsection, at the time monitoring reports are submitted.
+The Permittee shall report all instances of noncompliance not otherwise required to be reported under this subsection, with their next annual report.

 6. Other information

 Where the Permittee becomes aware that it failed to submit any relevant facts in a permit application, or submitted incorrect information in a permit application or in any report to ADEQ, the Permittee shall promptly submit such facts or information.